 Membership is open to:

-Professional and Assisiting Photographers working in the creative sector, Agents, those starting out in the proffession, those in education and anyone with an interest in professional photography.
+Professional and Assisiting Photographers working in the creative sector, Agents, any Indviduals working in the photographic industry, those starting out in the profession, those in education and anyone with an interest in professional photography.

 Our members' clients include: